Rorden Wilkinson: Research and contributions

 His research focuses on international political economy, particularly on multilateral trade, the World Trade Organization, global governance, and international development.
 He has advised and participated in policy initiatives including the Commonwealth Consultative Committee on Trade and the World Economic Forum/ICTSD E15 Initiative.

 From 2002 to 2021, he co-edited the Global Institutions book series with Thomas G. Weiss and serves on the editorial board of the journal Global Governance.
-He is a Fellow of the Academy of Social Sciences (UK) and the Royal Society of Arts.
+He is a Fellow of the Academy of Social Sciences (UK), a Lifetime Fellow of the Royal Society of Arts, and a graduate of the Australian Institute of Company Directors.
 He also served as Vice President of the International Studies Association and in 2014 received the ISA Society for Women in International Political Economy mentoring award.